 - Namba Ramen & Sushi, 8847 Tamiami Trail North - It's a small place, but worth the wait.
 Wonderful food in an intimate setting.

-- Ocean Prime, 699 5th Avenue South – One of my favorites.
+- Ocean Prime, 699 5th Avenue South - One of my favorites.
 Try the dynamite roll and Ocean Prime salad.
-It’s the perfect meal.
-Ask for Lauren, Sarah or Chad – they will take care of you.
-Matt and Dave are two of the best restaurant managers I’ve ever met.
+It's the perfect meal.
+Ask for Matt, Lauren, or Sarah - they will take care of you.
+Rick and Dave are two of the best restaurant managers I've ever met.
 While they are busy managing, they still pitch in when needed and always have time to stop and talk with customers.

 - Pelagos Cafe, 4951 Tamiami Trail North - Nothing fancy, but great falafels and hummus.
 Family owned and operated, it's another local favorite.